SamyadeepSaha/miscellaneous/rust/rust.md

 value, which means it can represents a lot than just ASCII.
 Accented letters, Chinese, Japanese and Korean, character emojis and zero-width spaces are all valid char values in Rust.

+## Functions

+Rust function definitions are also statements.
+And statements do not returns values.
+Which is different from language like C and Ruby.